bonzanini/data-analytics-workshop/README.rst

   - Sorting values

-  - Exercises
+- Exercises on pandas basics (estimated 45 minutes, work on your solutions)

-- pandas operations (estimated 60-75 minutes)
+- pandas operations (estimated 45 minutes, demo by the trainer)

   - Data aggregation (``groupby()``)